Information Intermediaries: How Commercial Bankers Facilitate Strategic Alliances

 67 Pages Posted: 22 Jun 2018 Last revised: 1 Sep 2020

-We investigate how bankers use private information to help borrowers combine resources in strategic alliances.
+We investigate how bankers use information from lending relationships to help borrowers combine resources in strategic alliances.
 Firms that have borrowed from the same banker or share an indirect connection through a network of bankers are significantly more likely to enter an alliance.
 Consistent with bankers overcoming informational frictions, their ability to facilitate alliances decreases with network distance, and is stronger for opaque borrowers.
 Firms connected to more potential partners via banker networks enter more alliances.
 These alliances are associated with positive announcement returns and brokering banks are more likely to receive future underwriting mandates.
-We exploit quasi-exogenous variation in firms’ banker networks from interstate bank branching deregulation to show that this relationship is causal.
+We exploit quasi-exogenous variation in banker networks from interstate branching deregulation to show that this relationship is causal.

 Keywords: Banking, Strategic Alliances, Information Transmission

 JEL Classification: G20, G21, G30